isomerpages/govtech-gobusiness-main/_licensing-faqs/1c-application.md

       Tobacco Retail Licence - HSA
       Halal Certification - MUIS

-      If the licences you need are not on this list, please apply for your licences using our Self-Service feature <a href="#">here</a>.
+      If the licences you need are not on this list, please apply for your licences using our Self-Service feature here.
 ---

 #### Application